-Mandy has a degree in Dramatics Arts from Leeds University, a post graduate teaching certificate in Social Studies at the Institute of Education in London, and a MSc diploma in Women’s Studies at Bristol University.
-Her previous academic background has meant that her training is always well researched and evidence based.
+I have been freelance training since June 2008.
+I have considerable experience both as a teacher and a trainer.
+I have a degree in Dramatics Arts from Leeds University, a post graduate teaching certificate in Social Studies at the Institute of Education in London, and a diploma in MSc Women’s Studies at Bristol University.
+My academic background has meant that my training is always well researched, and evidence based.

-Mandy worked in London for many years as an actress and political campaigner for women’s rights organisations.
-She moved to Bristol to work as a teacher in a challenging comprehensive school.
-Mandy left teaching to work for a number of training organisations, including a private NLP training company, and then later the Prince’s Trust Volunteers.
-The latter involved leading teams of mainly disaffected young people in outdoor pursuits and community projects and gave her a keen interest in teambuilding.
-Mandy excels at making controversial information accessible and clear to a variety of audiences.
+I have worked in London for years as an actress and political campaigner for women’s rights.
+I then moved to Bristol to work as a teacher in a challenging comprehensive school.
+I left teaching to work for a number of different training organisations, including a private NLP training company, and then the Prince’s Trust Volunteers.
+The latter involved leading teams of mainly disaffected young people in outdoor pursuits and community projects and gave me a keen interest in teambuilding.
+I think I excel at making controversial information accessible and clear to a variety of audiences.

-Mandy began working for Bristol City Council in April 2001, when she was appointed as training manager for the newly established Knowle West Sure Start.
+In April 2001, I began working for Bristol City Council (BCC), when I was appointed as training manager for the newly established Knowle West Sure Start.
 This involved the recruitment, induction and training of the entire staff team in Child Protection.
-She gained considerable experience of child protection case work in a disadvantaged community, as well as group facilitation, partnership working and participative working with service users.
-Mandy’s training is embedded in her practical work with children and families.
+I gained considerable experience of child protection case work in a disadvantaged community, as well as group facilitation, partnership working and participative working with service users.
+My training is therefore embedded in my practical work with children and families.